My Approach to Helping

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 Any time we receive a diagnosis or acknowledge a need for more support, whether physical or emotional, we tend to feel less than.
-There are so many messages in our families and culture that we are to strive for greatness, and it is believed that any ailment signals the opposite.
+There are so many messages in our families and culture that we are to strive for greatness, and that an ailment means failure.

-While these points are important, I also know that at the end of the day, you are still left with this shame.
-I encourage you to share about this fear in counseling, as this is a wonderful space to think about the areas that we have received limiting values or beliefs about ourselves.
+I also know that at the end of the day, you are left with this feeling of shame.
+I encourage you to share about this fear in counseling as this is a wonderful space to think about the areas that we have received limiting values or beliefs about ourselves.

 The Duration and Frequency of Therapy

-In general, I provide in-depth long-term work. this usually looks like weekly 50-minute sessions, but the frequency and duration can increase based on your needs.
-I find this approach gives us space and time to build a trusting relationship and dig deeper to the root of the symptoms or distress you're experiencing. this is a common and ongoing discussion that we can have as counseling is collaborative in nature.
+In general, I provide in-depth long-term work.
+This usually looks like weekly 50-minute sessions, but the frequency and duration can increase based on your needs.
+I find this approach gives us space and time to build a trusting relationship and get to the root of the symptoms or distress you're experiencing.
+This is a common and ongoing discussion that we can have as counseling is collaborative in nature.